jcbbge/harding-qr/ai/ROADMAP.md

 - create a Scrumble Word Game that can be loaded on each page

+Refactor Goals:

+- Consider using createMemo for complex computations that are used in the render function, such as emptyIndexInGrid.
+- The updateLetterBox function is quite long and complex.
+Consider breaking it down into smaller, more focused functions for better maintainability.
+- Instead of using setTimeout for playing sounds after state updates, consider using Solid.js's createEffect to react to state changes and play sounds accordingly.
+- The getIconImg function could be memoized if it's called frequently with the same arguments.
+- Consider using Solid.js's batch function when making multiple related state updates to optimize performance.
+- Overall, the component follows Solid.js conventions well, but there's always room for further optimization and refinement.

 Stretch Goals:

 - add party kit for visitors to have live interactions while visiting my site.
 - add a blog page

 ## Session Summary (2024-09-15, 09:06)

 Start of Session
 Task Overview:

 - [ ] Re-wire functionality for Settings letterboxes
   - [ ] can display settings icons for Theme, Mode, and Patter
   - [ ] can update Theme, change Mode, and pick Pattern